nate-york/sirfice.github.io/quoting-front-end-without-design.md

 # Quoting the front end of a project without Design assets

-This happens to me a lot, especially with sub-zero, so i totally get the frustration. the good news is that you just have to change the way you think about a quote in genral and recognize the opportunities you have without pre-existing design restrictions.
+This happens to me a lot, especially with sub-zero, so i totally get the frustration. the good news is that you just have to change the way you think about a quote in general and recognize the opportunities you have without pre-existing design restrictions.

 Let's think about the project for a sec.
 You're a good FE dev that knows her stuff, You can rock whatever layout comes at you, so forget visuals for now.

-So down to business.
 If we're at this point in a project, we probably have enough information on content requirements that we can start making educated guesses about functionality.

 This is a critical time to get with BE, Creative, and PM for a quick 30-60m or in ongoing Slack discussion.
 As soon as a project is discussed every single person in that room already has some sort of idea of how they want to approach it.
 Carousels?
 Video?
 Tabs? [insert thing here]?